brianwlynch/pplaunch/README.md

 ## Future Changes
 - [ ] Implement Github LFS - Releases Section on Github now implemented
 - [ ] Ubuntu support
-- [ ] Option to mute music and sfx independently in shenangins
+- [ ] Option to mute music and sfx independently in shenanigans
 - [ ] Option for other types of TFC instances that use different url patterns
-- [ ] High score list for shenangins
+- [ ] High score list for shenanigans